It was once a song lyric… Night trains from Ueno to Aomori [Aomori Prefecture]

 The role played by the night train from Ueno to Aomori

-The night train from Ueno to Aomori was born 1891 during the Meiji period, when the railway line from Ueno Station to Aomori Station, now the Tohoku Main Line, opened.
+The overnight train from Ueno to Aomori was first introducedin 1891during the Meiji era, when the railway line from Ueno Station to Aomori Station, which is now the Tohoku Main Line, opened.

-There has been a direct train from Ueno Station to Aomori Station since the line first opened, and at the time the operating time was as long as 26.5 hours, so it was naturally an overnight train that ran all night.
+There was a direct train from Ueno Station to Aomori Station from the very beginning, andthe journey took a staggering 26 and a half hours, soit was naturally an overnight train that ran through the night.

-When "Tsugaru Kaikyo: Winter Scenery" was published in 1977, the Tohoku Shinkansen had not yet opened, and airfares were expensive.
-For most people at the time, it was common knowledge that by express train took about nine hours
+When "Tsugaru Strait - Winter Scenery" was released in 1977, the Tohoku Shinkansen had not yet opened, and airfares were expensive.
+It was common knowledge at the time that traveling between Tokyo and Aomori Prefecture took about nine hours by express train

 It would have been a waste to spend this much time traveling during the day, so there was still considerable demand for night trains that allowed people to travel while they slept

-the Seikan Tunnel, which runs under the Tsugaru Strait between Aomori Prefecture and Hokkaido, was only opened in 1988, and until then, Aomori Station was the northernmost destination for overnight trains on Honshu.
-The Seikan Ferry was responsible for transporting people from Aomori Station to Hokkaido, and in fact, "Tsugaru Strait: Winter Scenery" depicts a journey to Hokkaido on the Seikan Ferry.
+Furthermore, the Seikan Tunnel, which runs under the Tsugaru Strait between Aomori Prefecture and Hokkaido, didn't open until 1988, so until then, Aomori Station was the northernmost destination for overnight trains from Honshu.
+The Seikan Ferry was responsible for transporting people from Aomori Station to Hokkaido, and in fact, the novel "Tsugaru Strait: Winter Scenery" depicts a journey to Hokkaido by Seikan Ferry.

-From the opening of the Tohoku Main Line until the opening of the Tohoku Shinkansen and Seikan Tunnel, the overnight train from Ueno to Aomori continued to connect Kanto with Tohoku and Hokkaido for many years .
+From the opening of the Tohoku Main Line until the opening of the Tohoku Shinkansen and the Seikan Tunnel, the overnight train from Ueno to Aomori was the main link connecting Kanto with Tohoku and Hokkaido for many years

 Night trains from Ueno to Aomori had various routes